-There is a charge for all dental treatment but if you can find a dentist that is accepting NHS patients then you can receive reduced cost treatment.
-However, this is now increasingly difficult and you may find that you have to register as a private patient and pay the full cost.
+There is a charge for all dental treatment but if you can find a dentist that is accepting NHS patients then you can receive reduced cost treatment..
 A list of dentists accepting NHS patients can be found at www.nhsdirect.nhs.uk.
 Please note: you need to be registered with a doctor in order to receive NHS dental treatment.